The Sandwich Generation in Singapore—Finances of Caring for Aged Parents and Children

 Breaking out in cold sweat thinking about it?
 You can survive with proper planning.
 Let’s work through this together.

-People who fall under the sandwiched generation are typically within the age range of 35 to 59.
-They are usually working adults who have a few children and aging elderly that rely on them for financial assistance and care.
+People who fall under the sandwich generation are typically within the age range of 35 to 59.
+They are usually working adults who have a few children and aging elderly (their parents) who rely on them for financial assistance and care.

 It’s a pressurising situation to be in, and it’s made even more sobering in rapidly ageing Singapore, where the average lifespan is well beyond 80 years old.
-With parents and in-laws as well as children to care for, it means that the sandwiched generation carry this burden for a longer period of time.
+With parents, in-laws, and children to care for, the sandwich generation will likely carry this burden for a long period of time.

 Expenses for children and elderly per month

-Do note that if you are still raising pre-schoolers, childcare fees are significantly higher at around $500 to $600 a month (after working mum subsidies).
+Do note that if you are still raising pre-schoolers, childcare fees are significantly higher at around $500 to $800 a month.
 And when it comes to medical bills, sometimes all it takes is one major illness to wipe out family savings.

 So if you foresee yourself joining the sandwich generation, it is important to plan early.
-Failing to plan for your two-fold responsibilities as a member of the sandwich generation can be disastrous.
-Here are some ways you can prepare:
+Failing to plan for your 2-fold responsibilities as a member of the sandwich generation can be disastrous.
+Here are some ways you can prepare.

 1. Share the responsibility among siblings